Which Of The Following Causes Economic Growth

 • Low Corruption: Corruption undermines the rule of law, distorts resource allocation, and discourages investment.

-The Link to Growth: Effective governance and institutions create a stable and predictable environment that fosters investment, innovation, and economic growth.
+The Link to Growth: Effective governance and institutions create a stable and predictable environment that fosters investment, innovation, and economic growth That alone is useful..

 7. Labor Force Participation: Expanding the Workforce